Venryx/vscode-terminal-bug/README.md

 Here is a screen capture of me performing the steps above on a fresh clone of this repo:
 ![](./ScreenCapture.gif)

+Note: The capture above is with extensions enabled, but I redid the steps with all extensions disabled, and the exact same output occurs.

 ### Why this is a problem

-To see why this is a problem, see the rest of my issue report here: [TODO: link to issue]
+To see why this is a problem, see the rest of my issue report here: https://github.com/microsoft/vscode/issues/86472